 2. Use scalp soother treatment

-3. Go for nourishing hair spa treatment
+3. Go for a nourishing hair spa treatment

 Pampering your dry scalp and hair with a nourishing spa treatment helps improve overall condition.
 Indulge in professional salon-based hair spa treatment to alleviate dryness, remove flakes, and increase the moisture level in your scalp and hair.

+Need help with your hair care routine?
+Take the Hair Quiz and get a tailored hair care routine in just 2 minutes.
 For professional help and further assistance regarding product details, usage, and more, visit the nearest salon to let the L’Oréal Professionnel hair experts address your delicate locks the right way.
 Our hair pros will provide the best dandruff and dry scalp treatments that can truly make a difference and help you flaunt the hair of your dreams.